-Child Protection Team

-Purpose To support the CPO/DSL in creating a school culture that embodies an ethos of protection.

-Who CPO/DSL

-Deputy CPO/DSL

-A vertical child protection team (usually no more than 5) that may include representatives from HR, counselling/pastoral, IT, medical, athletics, teacher rep's, support staff, etc.

-Key duties Meet regularly to review progress related to the implementation of the school's child protection policies/ programme, including, for example:

-staff training,

-parent engagement,

-student education & awareness campaigns

-annually review all child protection policies and provide recommendations to the school leadership as to how to strengthen these.

-review anonymised cases, including responses, to inform school policies.

-receive and report to the CPO/DSL low-level concerns about adults in school.

-regularly review any ongoing concern(s)

-implement (or support) safety plans as needed

-Sub-committees may be established for a specific role and duration (eg. to review a child protection policy or supplemental policy).
-These may be led by the CPO/DSL or a child protection team member and include:
+Child Protection Team Purpose To support the CPO/DSL in creating a school culture that embodies an ethos of protection.
+Who CPO/DSL Deputy CPO/DSL A vertical child protection team (usually no more than 5) that may include representatives from HR, counselling/pastoral, IT, medical, athletics, teacher rep's, support staff, etc. Key duties Meet regularly to review progress related to the implementation of the school's child protection policies/ programme, including, for example: staff training, parent engagement, student education & awareness campaigns, annually review all child protection policies and provide recommendations to the school leadership as to how to strengthen these, review anonymised cases, including responses, to inform school policies, to ensure consistency of approach and for training purposes receive and report to the CPO/DSL low-level concerns about adults in school. implement (or support) safety plans as needed Sub-committees may be established for a specific role and duration (eg. to review a child protection policy or supplemental policy).
+These may be led by the CPO/DSL or a child protection team member and include: Board representative Parents Students Frequency of External MDT members if appropriate Meet regularly (eg. weekly/fortnightly). meeting

-Board representative

-Parents

-Students

-External MDT members if appropriate

-Frequency of meeting Meet regularly (eg. weekly/fortnightly).